 Initially she trained as a painter, graduating with a BA Fine Art, University of Newcastle upon Tyne; she also has an MA in Cultural History from the Royal College of Art, London, with a thesis on body image and sexuality in art by women; and a PhD in Art Theory from the University of Leeds (supervisor: Griselda Pollock), with a thesis on the implications of the work of philosopher Luce Irigaray for women artists.

-On the surface, my major publications may appear to be divergent approaches to the field.
-What holds them together is my refusal to treat art, or feminism, as merely objects of theory, but instead to treat them as processes of doing and thinking.
+On the surface, her major publications may appear to be divergent approaches to the field.
+What holds them together is her refusal to treat art, or feminism, as merely objects of theory, but instead to treat them as processes of doing and thinking.
 Feminism-Art-Theory 1968-2014 (WileyBlackwell: 2015), is an archival anthology of 88 texts.
 It is a fully revised edition of Feminism-Art-Theory 1968-2000 (Blackwell: 2001), retaining only 33 texts from the earlier edition, and with a revised chapter structure.

-My second major book was Reading Art, Reading Irigaray: The Politics of Art by Women (IB Tauris: 2006).
+Her second major book was Reading Art, Reading Irigaray: The Politics of Art by Women (IB Tauris: 2006).
 This was, and remains, the only book-length study of the work of philosopher Luce Irigaray from within the visual arts field.
 Irigaray is an immensely attractive figure for artists, not only for her theoretical positions, but also because of her constant testing of theory in practice - her work on democracy with youth groups in Italy is just one example.

-I am currently working on feminism, art, and activism, and on the histories of the feminist movement in art.
+She is currently working on feminism, art, and activism, and on the histories of the feminist movement in art.

 Forthcoming: ReSisters: Activism, Art and Feminist Resistance (Duke U.P.)